Editor's note: This popular story from the Daily Briefing's archives was republished on June 29, 2020.

-Five lifestyle factors could have a significant effect on the risk of developing Alzheimer's disease, according to a study presented at the Alzheimer's Association International Conference on Sunday, while another study, published Sunday in JAMA, found lifestyle changes could lower dementia risk even for those genetically predisposed to the disease.
+Five lifestyle factors could have a significant effect on the risk of developing Alzheimer's disease, according to a study presented at the Alzheimer's Association International Conference, while another study, published in JAMA, found lifestyle changes could lower dementia risk even for those genetically predisposed to the disease.

 For the first study, researchers from Rush University Medical Center tracked 2,765 older adults enrolled in either the Chicago Health and Aging Project or the Rush Memory and Aging Project over about a decade, the Washington Post reports.

 The researchers assessed each participants' Alzheimer's disease risk as it relates to five lifestyle factors:

 The researchers then assigned a score of "1" or "0" for each factor.
 A score of 1 represented a healthy behavior, such as a diet avoiding red meats and fried foods, having just one glass of wine a day, or engaging in mentally stimulating activities two to three times a week.
 A score of 0 represented an unhealthy behavior.

 Participants with a total score of 4 or 5 were found to be 60% less likely to develop Alzheimer's compared with participants who scored a 0 or 1.
 According to Klodian Dhana, a professor at Rush University and co-author of the study, these results did not vary by race or gender.

 Dhana said he and his co-authors expected that leading a healthier life would decrease dementia risk, but were shocked by the "magnitude of the effect."